c-garcia/sinatra-envconf/README.md

 Also, if a var with the `_CONFIG_FILE` suffix is found, the configuration file will be looked up directly through there.

+Last but not least, the settings `conf_env` and `conf_location` will be created containing the environment variable name and the resolved file location.

 # License

 Copyright 2015 Crist&oacute;bal Garc&iacute;a